 What is progressive rendering?

-Progressive rendering consists of controlled techniques continuously updating an entire visual display from low to high quality.
+The progressive rendering process consists of controlled techniques that continuously update an entire visual display from low to high quality.
 This maximizes performance while retaining high visual quality.

 Progressive Rendering in Rightware Kanzi

 Visual quality in graphics is paramount in the automotive industry.
 Car makers want the digital displays in the cockpit to have the same brand quality as the rest of the vehicle.
 There is however another, even more important part in the equation, which is graphical performance.
 Especially in the instrument cluster it's essential for your user interface to maintain a high framerate (usually 60 frames per second) - due to both safety reasons and driver expectations.
 This is where progressive rendering comes in.

 Every automotive hardware platform has its limits, and car makers tend to find that in order to increase performance on the hardware they've selected, they need to reduce the visual quality and vice versa.
 Quite often, the user interface ends up looking like a watered-down version of what the UI designers intended it to look.

 Here at Rightware, we wanted to make it possible to maintain a high framerate without significantly reducing graphical quality.
 To explain what we did, let's first talk graphics: